-But a study by a research team from our Environment Department shows that some species are under threat of extinction – and their loss could rob future generations of an, as yet, undiscovered reservoir of pharmaceuticals.
+But a study by a research team from our Department of Environment and Geography shows that some species are under threat of extinction – and their loss could rob future generations of an, as yet, an undiscovered reservoir of pharmaceuticals.

 Cone snails live in warm tropical seas and manufacture powerful venom to immobilise their prey of fish, worms and other molluscs.
 Scientists are using these neurotoxins, some powerful enough to kill people, as the basis for research into the development of life-saving drugs for medical conditions including intense chronic pain, epilepsy, asthma and multiple sclerosis.